George Mallory: The lure of Everest

-On 8 April 1921, Mallory departed from the Port of Tilbury in Essex, England, on board SS Sardinia, and brought the final shipment of expedition supplies.
-It was a solitary voyage, as the other expedition members had already departed or were in India.
+Although grateful for the invitation, Mallory questioned the viability of the expedition and was reluctant to accept, also knowing that his participation would mean a lengthy separation from his wife and young children.

+Geoffrey Winthrop Young visited him at the Holt and upon learning of his hesitance, persuaded him and Ruth not to miss the opportunity, saying that not only would it be an incredible adventure, but it would also establish his reputation and enhance his prospects as an educator or writer.

+Ruth was convinced that Mallory should join the expedition and, acknowledging it was "the opportunity of a lifetime," he decided to participate.

+On 9 February 1921, in Mayfair, London, Mallory met with Sir Francis Younghusband, chairman of the Mount Everest Committee; John Percy Farrar, a committee member; and Harold Raeburn, the assigned mountaineering leader of the 1921 British Mount Everest reconnaissance expedition.

+At the meeting, Younghusband formally invited Mallory to join the expedition and was a bit puzzled by his less-than-enthusiastic response.

+But nonetheless Mallory resigned from his mastership at Charterhouse and on 8 April 1921 departed England on the SS Sardinia to join the expedition.

 Everest expeditions

 1921 British Mount Everest reconnaissance expedition

 Eight members of the 1921 Everest expedition.
 Standing left to right are Guy Bullock, Henry Morshead, Oliver Wheeler, and George Mallory.
 Alexander Heron, Sandy Wollaston, Charles Howard-Bury, and Harold Raeburn are seated left to right.
 (Note: On 5 June 1921, during the march to the Mount Everest region, the ninth member of the 1921 Mount Everest expedition, Alexander Mitchell Kellas, who the Mount Everest Committee designated as a mountaineer, died from suspected heart failure near Kampa Dzong, Tibet.)